TonyChengTW/cc-iaas-sdnms/README.md

 * The unplanned outage may lose 1 or 2 transacation(s).
 * CMP need implement some sort of retry during the failover.
+* RESTful API layer need issue a query to confirm whether write commit is replicated to slave or not during the failover

 # Milestones